suika2engine/suika2/README.md

 ## Contribution

-Please submit issues light-heartedly as any and all feedback is welcome.
+Please feel free to submit any issues as any and all feedback is appreciated!

 ## What does "suika" mean?